Kunal-jaiswal972/LiveTrackJS/README.md

 ## API Key

-You can generate your API key from the [Live Track Dashboard](url)LiveTrack dashboard.
+You can generate your API key from the [LiveTrack Dashboard](https://livetrack.vercel.app/).
 Visit the provided link to create an account and generate your key.
 Replace `"your-api-key"` in the examples above with the key from your dashboard.

-## After successful setup
+## After Successful Setup

 Now, when users visit your website, they will be able to see live user activity displayed via the `LiveUsersWidget` component.